New York Women in Film & Television

 Terry Lawler, Executive Director

 Terry Lawler has been the Executive Director of New York Women in Film & Television since 1997.
 She is a Vice President of the Board of Directors of the New York Production Alliance and serves on the Board of Directors of the Katahdin Foundation.
 Prior to joining NYWIFT, Lawler was Director of Development and Production at Women Make Movies and National Director of Film and Videomakers Services at the American Film Institute.
 She has been a media consultant for foundations and nonprofit groups, including the MacArthur Foundation, the Astraea Foundation, the National Museum of Women in the Arts and the Goethe Institute, among others.
-She was a production executive on several network television specials and was Executive Producer of Visions of Light: The Art of Cinematography (1992), which won Best Documentary awards from the American Society of Film Critics and the New York Film Critics Circle in 1992, and Hollywood Mavericks, which premiered at the Sundance Film Festival in 1990.
+She was a production executive on several network television specials and was Executive Producer of Visions of Light: The Art of Cinematography, which won Best Documentary awards from the American Society of Film Critics and the New York Film Critics Circle and Hollywood Mavericks, which premiered at the Sundance Film Festival.

 Duana C. Butler, Program Director

 Duana C. Butler is NYWIFT's Program Director.
 She manages over 50 NYWIFT panel discussions and workshops.
 She is also an independent producer/director.
 She recently served as producer on the short Hold On (Dir: Christine Turner) which premiered at the 2017 Sundance Film Festival.
 Butler is the director of the public television series Afropop: The Ultimate Cultural Exchange (Exec.
 Producer: Black Public Media/formerly the National Black Programming Consortium).
 She co-produced the documentary Miss Navajo (Dir: Billy Luther) which premiered at the 2007 Sundance Film Festival and was broadcast on PBS’ Independent Lens.
 Other credits include Curator/Producer of WNET/Thirteen's independent film series Reel New York.
 Butler is an alum of the CPB/PBS Producers Academy (WGBH Boston).
 She has served on funding panels for the Jerome Foundation, Bronx Council on the Arts, the Brooklyn Arts Council (BAC) and the Lower Manhattan Cultural Council (LMCC).
 She has served on juries for the Urbanworld Film Festival and the American Black Film Festival.
 She is an advisory board member of the ImageNation Cinema Foundation.

 Katie Chambers, Community Engagement Director